 A first-of-its kind and unique systematic solution to empower local animal lovers and local governments to eradicate the stray dog crisis on their doorsteps.

-A solution that has not yet been implemented and which we hope will be rolled out around the world.
+A solution that has, in its entirety, never been done before and which we hope will be rolled out around the world.